-Caitlyn Jenner Threatens To Sue Ex Kris Jenner Over Lost Earnings
+Caitlyn Jenner Threatens To Sue Ex, Kris Jenner, Over Lost Earnings

 Kim Kardashian, Kanye West Reportedly At War Over $20M Mansion

-Kris stopped to chat with ET’s Lauren Zima on the red carpet to assure fans that her daughter Kim Kardashian was doing alright after recently testifying in front of a French judge in New York City, where she recounted the traumatic experience of being robbed at gunpoint from her Paris hotel room in October.
+Kris stopped to chat with ET’s Lauren Zima on the red carpet to assure fans that her daughter, Kim Kardashian, was doing all right after recently testifying in front of a French judge in New York City, where she recounted the traumatic experience of being robbed at gunpoint in her Paris hotel room in October.

 Just popped up at @kyliejenner's photo shoot and @terryrichardson hands me a snake ????
 LOL …Love you Terry! ❤ #TerryRichardson #screamingontheinside #Repost @terryrichardson ・・・ 2017 Attitude @krisjenner ????????????